Martchus/openQA-helper/README.md

 types.

 Usually I don't care much which exact job is being executed.
-In these examples I've just downloaded the lastest TW build from o3 into the `isos` directory and set `BUILD` and `ISO` accordingly.
+In these examples I've just downloaded the latest TW build from o3 into the `isos` directory and set `BUILD` and `ISO` accordingly.
 In addition, I set the `SCHEDULE` variable to reduce the number of test modules.

 ### Configuration steps